 Why does this matter?

-Will you believe in the Jesus of history?
-This is an important question because sin and death is a part of your history.
-Resurrected life can be a part of your–and your family’s–history through faith in Jesus.
+Sin and death are a part of your history.
+Resurrected life can be a part of your–and your family’s–history through faith in Jesus (John 11:25-26).

 You may also be interested to learn more about: